Jul 07, 2023

 It might sound like a couple of customers getting an additional $10 or so from a giant promo campaign shouldn’t cause an issue.
 However, when this gets scaled to thousands of people simply taking money and not turning into actual customers, it’s a different story.
 Not only does this have a negative financial impact, but it also puts a company in a bad spot, as it diminishes its reputation and makes loyal customers feel less important.

 So, should companies just stop doing promo campaigns?
 Unfortunately, this isn’t the solution, as the very same campaigns prove to attract new customers and keep loyal ones happy.
 What companies should do is put more thought into protecting themselves.
-This can be done both by introducing stricter rules for campaigns and implementing security systems into their websites and apps.
+This can be done by tracing red flags, introducing stricter rules for campaigns and implementing security systems into their websites and apps.

-When confronting promo abusers, companies still have to keep legitimate customers happy.
+When confronting bonus abusers, companies still have to keep legitimate customers happy.
 Therefore, companies need to find a solution that fits everyone.

 Method #1.
 Know Your Customer (KYC)